Network Models: Algebras of network operads

 Our interest in network operads comes from their use in designing and tasking networks of mobile agents.
 The operations in a network operad are ways of assembling larger networks of a given kind from smaller ones.
 To describe how these operations act in a concrete situation we need to specify an algebra of the operad.
 The flexibility of this approach to system design takes advantage of the fact that a single operad can have many different algebras, related by homomorphisms.
 We have already discussed these ideas elsewhere \cite{CommNet, CompTask}, and plan to write a more detailed treatment, so here we simply describe a few interesting algebras of network operads.

-Recall from the introduction that an algebra $A$ of a typed operad $O$ specifies a set $A(t)$ of things of each type $t \in T$ such that the operations of $O$ can be applied to act on these sets.
-That is, each algebra $A$ specifies: \begin{itemize} \item for each type $t \in T$, a set $A(t)$, and \item for any types $t_1, \dots, t_n, t \in T$, a function
+Recall from the introduction that an algebra $A$ of a typed operad $O$ specifies a set $A(t)$ for each type $t \in T$ such that the operations of $O$ can be applied to act on these sets.
+That is, each algebra $A$ specifies: